 2.1 Study area

 The study was conducted at Lamto Scientific Reserve (6°25′–6°13′N, 5°01′–4°97′W) located in Central Côte d'Ivoire (Figure 1).
-The locality is under an intertropical climate with an average temperature of 28.21˚C and annual rainfall average of 1257 mm with four seasons.
-Rainy seasons span from April to July and September to November and dry seasons lie in August and from December to March (Yeo et al., 2017).
-The vegetation type is a forest-savannah mosaic with three main habitat types, the forest islands, the gallery forest and humid grassy savannah (Yeo et al., 2017).
-For this study, we sampled in three different habitats: the “Unburned Savanna” (SaPr) and the “Gallery Forest” (FoGa) that are excluded from fire and the “Burned Savanna” (SaBr) submitted to vegetation fires annually (Menaut & Abbadie, 2006)
+The locality is under an intertropical climate with an average temperature of 28.21˚C and an annual rainfall average of 1257 mm with four seasons.
+Rainy seasons span from April to July and September to November .
+Dry seasons occur in August and December to March (Yeo et al., 2017).
+The vegetation type is a forest-savannah mosaic with three main habitat types: the forest islands, the gallery forest and humid grassy savannah (Yeo et al., 2017).
+For this study, we sampled three different habitats: the “Unburned Savanna” (SaPr) and the “Gallery Forest” (FoGa) that are excluded from fire and the “Burned Savanna” (SaBr) submitted to annual vegetation fires (Menaut & Abbadie, 2006).

 The Unburned Savanna (SaPr) is a plot of 50 hectares preserved from vegetation fires since 1961.
-This habitat reverted to forest after more than 60 years of fire exclusion and is now dominated by trees species Ceiba pentandra (L.) Gaertn., Cola cordifolia (Cav.)
+This habitat reverted to forest after more than 60 years of fire exclusion.
+It is now dominated by trees species Ceiba pentandra (L.) Gaertn., Cola cordifolia (Cav.)
 R. Br., Milicia excelsa Welw., Carapa procera and Elaeis guineensis (Jacq.).
-In this habitat litter is abundant in places and decaying stumps of savanna palm tree Borassus aethiopum (Mart. ) Warb.
-Are still present, indicating a past savanna ecosystem (Gautier, 1990).
+In this habitat, litter is abundant in places and decaying stumps of savanna palm tree, Borassus aethiopum (Mart. ) Warb, are still present, indicating a past savanna ecosystem (Gautier, 1990).

-The Galery Forest (FoGa) located at the border of the Bandama river is characterised by a well-closed canopy and a very sparse understory with a significant amount of litter.
+The Gallery Forest (FoGa) is located at the border of the Bandama river.
+It is characterized by a well-closed canopy and a very sparse understory with a significant amount of litter.
 It has a homogeneous physical structure and is made up of woody forest species.
 The tree species are dominated by Croton scarciesii Sc.
 Elliot. and Cynometra megalophylla Harms.
 (Gueulou et al., 2018).

-The annually Burned savanna (SaBr) is a tropical grassland with herbaceous carpet, 0-2 m high.
+The annually Burned Savanna (SaBr) is a tropical grassland with herbaceous carpet, 0-2 m high.
 It consists mainly of Poaceae (75 to 99% of total biomass) and small Cyperaceae (Lamotte, 1967).
 On well-drained soils, the dominant species are Andropogon schirensis Hochst. ex A.Rich., Hyparrhenia diplandra Stapf., H. smithiana Stapf., and Imperata cylindrica, all belonging to the family Andropogoneae (Menaut & Abbadie 2006).
-This habitat is dominated by Borassus aethiopum Mart. palm trees (Gautier, 1990) and further Crossopteryx febrifuga Benth.
+This habitat is dominated by Borassus aethiopum Mart. palm trees (Gautier, 1990) and Crossopteryx febrifuga Benth.
 (Rubiaceae), Piliostigma thonningii (Schumach.)
 Milne-Redh, Bridelia ferruginea Benth., and Annona senegalensis Pers.
 (Menaut & Abbadie, 2006).

 Figure 1.
 Map of the study sites